peterflynn/eval-in-browser/README.md

 The code is evaluated as if you'd just typed it into the Developer Tools console.
 This is often _not the same result_ as if you save the code and refresh your web page.
 For example:

 * Doesn't update the body of existing functions.
-E.g. running Eval in Browser after editing a method body will not change what happens next time the method is called; it's the same as copy-pasting the method body into the console.
-However, you can overwrite an entire function in the global namespace, and you can write code to explicitly remove & replace event listeners.
+E.g. running Eval in Browser on an edited method body will not change what happens next time the method is called; it's the same as copy-pasting the method body into the console.
+However, you can overwrite an entire function in the global namespace, and you can eval extra code to explicitly remove & replace event listeners that were using the original copy of the function.
 * Doesn't change the result of code that's already been run.
 E.g. changing a global variable that's read by a constructor doesn't affect any existing instances of that object.
 However, re-executing a protype assignment (e.g. `MyClass.prototype.foo = 42;`) works well.